Inkhil

-Inkhil (إنخل) is a town in southern Syria, administratively part of the al-Sanamayn District of the Daraa Governorate.
+Inkhil (إنخل) is a city in southern Syria, administratively part of the as-Sanamayn District in the Daraa Governorate.
 It is located north of Daraa and just east of the Golan Heights in the Hauran plain.
-In the 2004 census by the Syria Central Bureau of Statistics it had a population 31,258.
+According to the Syria Central Bureau of Statistics (CBS), Inkhil had a population of 31,258 in the 2004 census.
+The city's inhabitants are predominantly Sunni Muslims.

+Etymology

+It is said that Inkhil was named this way because of the abundance of palm trees there in the past, or it was named after a Greek ruler.
+The city has a Roman name, which means “City of Gold” in Arabic, as it is mentioned that the city was a center for tax collection during the Roman era.

 History

+Roman period

-Among the ancient ruins found in Inkhil are the remains of a large villa dating from the 2nd century CE during Roman rule.
-Within the building is large vaulted central hall which connects to several rooms containing busts and other Roman-era sculptures carved from basalt.
+Among the ancient ruins found in Inkhil are the remains of a large villa dating to the 2nd century CE during Roman rule.
+Within the building is a large vaulted central hall which connects to several rooms containing busts and other Roman-era sculptures carved from basalt.
 Its facade has highly decorated entrances and conch-head niches.
 During Byzantine rule, Inkhil was dominated by the Ghassanids, Arab vassals of the empire based in nearby Jabiya.